 Section 2.03 Annual Certification and Dues; Termination of Member Organization or Member.

 (a) To remain a Member Organization, each organization shall submit:

-(1) Written certification by October 31 of each year that the organization meets the Member Organization requirements set forth in this Article II; and
+(1) Written certification by November twentieth of each year that the organization meets the Member Organization requirements set forth in this Article II; and

-(2) Payment of annual dues, which dues are payable starting July 1 of each year and must be paid no later than December 31 of each year.
+(2) Payment of annual dues, which dues are payable starting July 1 of each year and must be paid no later than November twentieth of each year.

-(b) If a Member Organization does not comply with the requirements in this Section 2.03, or otherwise meet the requirements set forth in Section 2.01, the Board of Directors shall disqualify the organization as a Member Organization, and remove its Voting Members and Alternate Members from Membership.
+(b) If a Member Organization (other than a recognized Civic or Citizens Association) does not comply with the requirements in this Section 2.03, or otherwise meet the requirements set forth in Section 2.01, the Board of Directors shall disqualify the organization as a Member Organization, and remove its Voting Members and Alternate Members from Membership.
 Such Voting Members and Alternate Members shall cease to be Members and lose all rights and privileges associated with Membership under these Bylaws and the Act, including voting and participation rights.
-If at any time a Member Organization is disqualified pursuant to this Section 2.03, it must reapply under Section 2.01 to regain Membership Organization status.
+If at any time a Member Organization (other than a recognized Civic or Citizens Association) is disqualified pursuant to this Section 2.03, it must reapply under Section 2.01 to regain Membership Organization status.

 Section 2.04 Membership Voting and Proxy.